BehroozB/honesthash.js/readme.md

 ### Bechmark

-See **_bechmark.md** file with specification, how to and results of ours benchmark.
-We benchmarked iMac 2011 with OS X Yosemite and  Node.js v10.17.
+For a full benchmark see file `docs/bechmark.md`, that contains results of our benchmark.
+We used iMac 2011 with OSX Yosimite and Node.js v10.17.
+Computer had installed 4GB RAM.

 <br/>
 <br/>